JetpackJackson/JetpackJackson/README.md

-My stuff is here: https://codeberg.org/JetpackJackson
+# Most of my stuff is here: https://codeberg.org/JetpackJackson